At your 3-month follow-up, if there are live and moving (motile) sperm, you will have a repeat test after 1-2 months.

-- Is It Reversible – Both male and female sterilisation can be reversed.
-However, reversal is a lot harder with female sterilisation and can be pretty expensive with no guarantee of fertility returning.
-A vasectomy can be reversed, but success rates are not very high – again, there is no guarantee that fertility will return.
+Is It Reversible – Both male and female sterilisation can be reversed.
+However, reversal is a lot harder with female sterilisation and can be pretty expensive, with no guarantee of fertility returning.
+A vasectomy can be reversed, but success rates are not very high – again, fertility is not guaranteed to return.

-- Post Operation Complications/Problems – Initial post-op complications like pain, bleeding, an infection can happen in either.
-Female sterilisation has more long term complications like ectopic pregnancy.
+Post-Operation Complications/Problems – Initial post-op complications like pain, bleeding, and infection can happen in either.
+Female sterilisation has more long-term complications, like ectopic pregnancy.
 The regret of having sterilisation is also more common after female sterilisation.

 Making a decision on which method to use should involve discussion between both partners and should reflect the individual choice and medical backgrounds, too.

 Counselling before any type of sterilisation is recommended to be sure that couples are aware of all options available and any problems that can happen, whichever method is chosen.

 Would you like to discuss any of these methods further?
 You can schedule a friendly one-to-one chat with one of our clinicians here.

 All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of healthcareconditions to provide evidence-based guidance and to help promote quality healthcare.
 The advice in our material is not meant to replace the management of your specific condition by a qualified healthcare practitioner.
 To discuss your condition, please contact a health practitioner or reach us directly